 Vultures are large, impressive birds, but many birders don’t realize that these raptors face many insidious threats to their survival.
 Of the 23 vulture species in the world, 14 are listed as threatened or endangered, and without proper conservation initiatives, their numbers will continue to decrease drastically.
 Understanding the threats they face is the first step toward finding ways to help vultures.

 Because vultures eat carrion, it is often mistakenly assumed that they are “living garbage disposals” that can make do on any source of food and have very few hazards they face.
-In reality, however, vultures and condors face a wide range of very serious threats, including:
+In reality, however, vultures, buzzards, and condors face a wide range of very serious threats, including:

-- Poison: Vultures feed on the deceased carcasses of many different types of animals, but larger herbivores such as cattle, deer and similar animals are their most common food source.
-If those animals are contaminated with pesticide, herbicide, medication or other toxins, the vultures can be severely affected.
-That contamination may happen after the animal has died – a pesticide application over a field where an animal has died or a carcass deliberately poisoned to kill rodents – or could have caused the animal’s death, such as consumption of herbicides or pesticides.
+- Poison: Vultures feed on the deceased carcasses of many different animals, but larger herbivores such as cattle, deer, and similar animals are their most common food source.
+If those animals are contaminated with pesticide, herbicide, medication, or other toxins, vultures can be severely affected.
+That contamination may happen after the animal has died, such as when a pesticide is applied over a field where an animal has died or a carcass is deliberately poisoned to kill rodents, or could have caused the animal’s death, such as consumption of herbicides or pesticides.
 In India, several medications and vitamins used to treat cattle have proven fatal to vultures.

 - Lead: Lead poisoning has dramatically impacted many vulture species and continues to be a threat to birds such as the California condor, one of the most severely endangered birds in the world.
 When a hunter uses lead ammunition but either discards the animal’s entrails without removing the lead fragments, or else never recovers the animal, that lead can be consumed by vultures.
 Lead toxicity builds up in the birds’ tissues and can cause ongoing health deterioration that leads to a slow, painful death.